 |Year of Publication||See YOP.|

 |YOP||Calendar year in which an article, item, issue, or volume is published.

 For the COUNTER_YOP attribute, use the year of publication for the print when it differs from the online.

 |Z39.50||An international standard protocol created by NISO for search.
 A Z39.50 client can search any Z39.50-compatible online service.
 Often used by federated search services to facilitate searching content at other sites.|

 COUNTER’s library andmembers have contributed to the development of Release 5 (R5) of the COUNTER Code of Practice.

 The Code of Practice enables content providers to produce consistent, comparable and credible usage data for their online content.
 This allows librarians and other interested parties to compare the usage data they receive, and to understand and demonstrate the value of the electronic resources to which they subscribe.

-R5 will become the current Code of Practice and the requirement for COUNTER compliance effective January of 2019.
+Release 5 is the current Code of Practice and the requirement for COUNTER compliance effective from January of 2019.